emmercm/www/src/blog/_if-it-doesnt-page-me.md

   So what if my service or DB has high CPU or is using a lot of memory if it's still within its availability and latency SLOs?
 I don't want to be paged for a situation that has minimal customer impact and possibly autorecovered before I even had a chance to look at it.

+- **High rate of retries.**

+  The whole point of retries is so that a intermittent failures are handled without human intervention.
+I don't particularly care if my service is retrying

 - **Request validation failures.**

   If a person or another service is sending bad requests to my service, and my service is rejecting those appropriately, then that's a "you" problem and not a "me" problem.